Train Reinforcement Learning Agents

 For more information on creating a custom environments with a

-function, see Create Custom MATLAB Environment from Template.
+function, see Create Custom Environment from Class Template.

 - Design and Train Agent Using Reinforcement Learning Designer